TEK-Nemesis/2-Channel-OGX360-with-USB-Hub/Hardware/README.md

 ## Overview

 For the most part, the OGX360s keep the same hardware and this version simply adds the components for the USB hub.
-This design uses mostly 0402 sized components in order to keep the PCB size to a minimum.
+Version 1.7 is a little easier to assemble than the version 2.0.

 <img src="../Images/PCB_Top.jpg" width="60%"/>